 However, all that being said, transvaginal ultrasounds are no guarantee as an accurate diagnostic tool in spotting Endometriosis.
 They are only as good as their operator.
-Or it may be that your Endometriosis isn’t severe enough to show signs on the TVU…or it hasn’t come back at all.
+Or, in most cases, Endometriosis isn’t visible in an imaging study.
 Always feel free to ask for a second opinion.
 Always.

 So…if you are suffering from the symptoms of Endometriosis, please know that you may have nothing unusual show up on a transvaginal ultrasound.
 Just because they can’t see it, or the indicators that it’s there, doesn’t mean you don’t have it.
-It may just mean that it’s not showing up…Remember…Stage I Endometriosis may have severe pain and symptoms, but may not have the advanced effects that others Stages may have show up on an ultrasound (Endometriomas, adhesions pulling organs out of whack, deep-infiltrating lesions).
+It may just mean that it’s not showing up.

 However, studies have shown that transvaginal ultrasounds can be powerful diagnostic pre-operative tools in helping confirm suspicious of Endometriosis.
 Consider it one more tool in our little bag of tricks!

 Continue to always push for your treatments.
 Advocate for yourself.
 Be heard.